mrshll/Concierge/README.markdown

 	    1. Focus first on UX
-	      -Create one touch app that puts you in the Concierge Q. They call YOU as soon as they can so that you aren't waiting on the phone -Create infastructure for email, text reception too.
+	      -Create one touch app that puts you in the Concierge Q. They call YOU as soon as they can so that you aren't waiting on the phone [TOM] you can probably use twilio for this piece [TOM] think that the calling infrastructure is imprtnt, but the most important thing is getting the natural language/symbolic query part of it up because that's what the concierges will use anywar

+	      -Create infastructure for email, text reception too.
 	      -Create infastructure for spending clients money for them (Approval on app/Approval by email/etc)